Proven efficacy in both laboratory studies and real-world settings

 Peer-reviewed science

-ActivePure is committed to the highest scientific standards, with multiple peer-reviewed studies in progress.
-Our first study on health care associated infection (HAI) reduction has recently been published in the American Journal of Infection Control.
-This study is on the pioneering edge of demonstrating that continuous decontamination can reduce surface, floor, and air contamination and thereby reduce the acquisition of HAIs.
+ActivePure is committed to the highest scientific standards, with multiple published peer-reviewed studies and more in progress.
+The first was a study published in the American Journal of Infection Control (AJIC) on healthcare-associated infection (HAI) reduction.
+This study is on the pioneering edge of demonstrating that continuous decontamination can reduce surface, floor, and air contaminants and thereby reduce the acquisitions of HAIs.
+A summary of those results is available here.

 Learn More